-Evangelos swirled around to see another boy, they smiled at one another before clasping hands and parting.
-Kalas walked over to Reselda and gave her a side hug before glaring at Brone, a rival that would never die down.
-They both hated one another, or maybe it was just a one-sided hate that was on Kalas part since Brone never paid any attention to his comments and glares.
-Kalas was the same Reselda with his heart shaped face and green eyes, they were twins and the reason that Reselda walked beside Kalas many times.
-They were twins and they both have separate marks on them.
+Evangelos swirled around to see another boy; they smiled at one another before clasping hands and parting.
+Kalas walked over to Reselda and gave her a side hug before glaring at Brone, a rivalry that would never die down.
+They both hated one another, or maybe it was just one-sided hate that was on Kalas part since Brone never paid any attention to his comments and glares.
+Kalas was the same Reselda with his heart-shaped face and green eyes; they were twins and the reason that Reselda walked beside Kalas many times.
+They both have separate marks on them.
 Reselda held Artemis mark while Kalas held the mark of Apollo and he wore it proudly.
 A Descendant of Apollo that shined like the sun was something that no one could look away from.
-The only difference between the two was that Kalas hair was fair and straighter compared to Reselda’s curly hair.
+The only difference between the two was that Kalas' hair was fair and straighter compared to Reselda’s curly hair.

 It was the six of them that walked these halls together, six people that stayed together because of the bloodline that dated back to the beginning of everything.
 Like everyone else around them, they were just children lost in a world that didn’t want them.
-Yet, the six of them were different from others, they were told to be protected always.
+The six of them were different from others; they were told to be always protected.
 And that reason laid over the fact that just because they were the Descendants of the Twelve Olympians, but because they were the last of the bloodline.
 If they were to die, to be taken out from this world, so would the God or Goddess that ran through their blood.
-Six children that struggled with class had the largest burden on their shoulder and that was just to live.
+Six children that struggled with class had the largest burden on their shoulder, and that was to live.
 A world that was cruel to them before they were born, and they were asked to live in it.
-To survive it and make sure that they reached adult hood.
+To survive it and make sure that they reached adulthood.
 Carina and the rest of them did what they could in this world, but to ask them to keep living, to never leave this world without passing a child a curse that no one wanted.
 To be hunted by those that wanted to rid them of existence and the only safety that they had was a school.

 Carina smiled passed the pain that was given to her as she shoulders the burden with the rest of them.
-They all smiled through what has been ask of them, they knew that being a Descendant was going to be hard, but telling them that they held the life of the Gods and Goddess in their hands.
-They were mere children trying to survive the cruel world that they were born into, and while they smiled and went to classes the looming thought went through their minds each time they woke up.
-Carina turned the corner with them, she felt something was wrong, the feeling of dread crashed into her like a wave.
+They all smiled through what has been ask of them; they knew that being a Descendant was going to be hard but telling them that they held the life of the Gods and Goddess in their hands.
+They were mere children trying to survive the cruel world that they were born into, and while they smiled and went to classes, the looming thought went through their minds each time they woke up.
+Carina turned the corner with them; she felt something was wrong, the feeling of dread crashed into her like a wave.
 Her footsteps started to fall away, her eyes scanning the students that filled the halls.
-The smiles that coated over their faces as they continued their morning, but there was something looming over them all.
-She couldn’t put her finger on it, she couldn’t shake this feeling she had after her dream.
-Carina looked together the people around her, towards her friends that gathered around her.
-The teachers directing the students to their classes and telling them to hurry.
+The smiles that coated over their faces as they continued their morning, but something was looming over them all.
+She couldn’t put her finger on it; she couldn’t shake this feeling she had after her dream.
+Carina looked towards the people around her, towards her friends that gathered around her.
+The teachers are directing the students to their classes and telling them to hurry.
 She felt it with each beat of her heart as she walked towards her classroom.
-Her eyes falling towards the entrance of the school that could bee seen over the sea of students.
+Her eyes are falling towards the entrance of the school that could be seen over the sea of students.

 “What is it?”